K-Du/dsp/statistics/2-4-cohens_d.md

 print CohenEffectSize(firsts, others)
 ```

 Cohen's D for birth weight is -0.08867, which is low just like the value for pregnancy length (0.029).
-This means the difference in standard deviations is only 0.08867, thus we can assume there is not a significant difference between the groups.
+This means the difference in means is only 0.08867 standard deviations, thus we can assume there is not a significant difference between the groups.